 If the login info has changed, you can find the new one on this page.

 Want to sell your event tickets via WooCommerce?
-If yes then Events Schedule is a great plugin you can use.
+If yes, then Events Schedule is a great plugin you can use.
 Events Schedule — which is available on CodeCanyon — is a feature-rich event calendar plugin.
-Not only it allows you to manage events, but also offers booking and ticketing features.
+Not only it allows you to manage events, but it also offers booking and ticketing features.
 Events Schedule is compatible with any WordPress theme, including the ones from ThemeForest like Jupiter X, Avada, X Theme, and so on.
-If you use Visual Composer page builder, Events Schedule offers a Visual Composer extension to allow you to effortlessly add your calendar to a Visual Composer-powered page.